folio-org/mod-search/src/test/resources/test-data/manage/README.md

 All JSON files in the `test-data/` folder are shared test data loaded by `SharedTestDataManager` and used by the following integration test suites:

-- **`SearchBrowseIT`** — loads all records into a single tenant and runs browse, facet, search, sort, and stream-IDs tests across instances, authorities, call numbers, classifications, contributors, subjects, holdings, items, and linked-data resources.
+- **`SearchBrowseSuiteIT`** — loads all records into a single tenant and runs browse, facet, search, sort, and stream-IDs tests across instances, authorities, call numbers, classifications, contributors, subjects, holdings, items, and linked-data resources.
-- **`SearchBrowseConsortiumIT`** — loads records into a central tenant and a member tenant and runs consortium search/browse tests for linked-data, locations, libraries, institutions, and campuses.
+- **`SearchBrowseConsortiumSuiteIT`** — loads records into a central tenant and a member tenant and runs consortium search/browse tests for linked-data, locations, libraries, institutions, and campuses.

 Both test classes share the same Elasticsearch index for the duration of their test run, so any